Proposed optomechanical systems based on luminescence-induced optical forces: LIOF theory for luminescent films

-where $E_{\text{L1}}(E_{\text{L2}})$ represents the electric field with upward (downward) wavenumber at the lower surface of the film shown in Fig. \ref{fig1}, and $E_{\text{U1}}(E_{\text{U2}})$ represents the electric field with upward (downward) wavenumber at the upper surface of the film. $\varepsilon_0$ is vacuum permittivity and $\theta$ is the incident angle of excitation light.
+where $S$ is the excited area of the luminescent film, $\varepsilon_0$ is the dielectric constant of vacuum, $\text{E}_\text{L1} (\text{E}_{\text{L2}})$ denotes the optical field of the upward (downward) wavenumber at the lower surface of the film in the model in Fig. 1 in the main text, and $\text{E}_{\text{U1}}$ represents the optical field of the upward wavenumber at the upper surface of the film.
+The luminescence intensity at the film surface is expressed based on the equation listed below, where $k_z$ is the emission wavenumber in the $z$ direction,